Kai535813/portfolio/README.md

 ### Calculator (2025)

-This project is a fully interactive scientific calculator developed using Processing, a Java-based graphical programming environment.
-The calculator features a clean graphical user interface (GUI) and supports basic arithmetic operations.

-Core Functionalities:
-Basic arithmetic: addition, subtraction, multiplication, division Advanced operations: square root, sine, cosine, negation (±), and random number generation Decimal input handling for floating-point calculations Interactive display that shows current inputs and results in real-time

-Technical Highlights:
-Object-oriented design using a custom Button class to manage interactivity Mouse-based event handling with hover detection and click recognition Input state management (left operand, right operand, and operation tracking) Prevention of invalid operations (e.g., multiple decimals, negative square roots)
+This Processing program is an interactive graphical calculator that supports both keyboard and mouse input.
+It performs standard arithmetic operations—addition, subtraction, multiplication, and division—as well as advanced functions such as square root, sine, cosine, negation (±), and random number generation.
+The interface is built using a custom Button class that manages rendering, color changes on hover, and click detection.
+The calculator maintains internal state variables for the left and right operands, the selected operator, and the display value.
+Results are dynamically updated on a digital-style display.
+Overall, the project demonstrates structured event handling, object-oriented interface design, and integration of mathematical operations within an interactive Processing environment.

 Technologies Used:
 Language: Java (Processing)